faizalrf/documentation/MariaDB-Encryption-Hashicorp-Vault.md

 HA Enabled      false
 ```

-The keys are provided and the vault is now unlocked, let's restart MariaDB service.
+The keys are provided and the vault is now unlocked, we can see from the last `vault operator unseal` command `Sealed false`, let's restart MariaDB service.

 ```
 $ systemctl restart mariadb